4. Tokyo DisneySea

 Ride count: 26

 Walt Disney World’s iconic first theme park needs a collection of rides to match, and Magic Kingdom’s headlining lineup features all the favorites fans know and love with enough adventures to fill a day.
 Imagineers designed Disneyland’s little sister to grow, and it has.
-Also worth noting: Walt Disney World’s first theme park has nearly the same number of rides as the other three parks there combined.
+As a result, Walt Disney World’s first theme park has nearly the same number of rides as the other three parks there combined.

 Still, it may be surprising that the number one most-visited theme park in the world ranks only third in its ride count.
 There are probably a few reasons, not the least of which being that – as we’ve seen – it’s the Disney World park least in need of bolstering.
 It’s really no surprise that the arguably-overexpanded Florida resort’s second, third, and fourth gate are prioritized when it comes to new additions, while Magic Kingdom can “coast” for a decade at a time and not see its attendance dip.